-Before giving a loan, many payday lenders will ask you to agree to a recurring payment (also known as ‘a continuous payment authority’).
+Before giving a loan, payday lenders might ask you to agree to a recurring payment (also known as a continuous payment authority or CPA).
 It’s important to make sure you understand how these work before agreeing to one.

 How recurring payments work

 Recurring payments are payments that companies can take directly from your debit card or credit card to pay ongoing subscriptions or bills.

 They are also used by some payday lenders to take loan repayments.

 You need to make sure you have enough money in your account when the payment is collected, otherwise this could take you over your overdraft or credit card limit, leading to additional charges.